 Tying in with literacy and instruction writing, students should choose one dish from their restaurant's menu and write a detailed recipe.
-If

-Ask the students to visit the restaurants' websites:
+If practical, they should then be given the chance to acquire the relevant ingredients and prepare the dish in the food technology department.
+Students can try each other's dishes.
+You could even turn this into a competition.